 “I was terrified when I posted that first blog.
 It was months before I was able to write another one.
 But then somehow slowly another came, and another, and then a poem.
 I started blogging regularly about family, and the things I saw both here and at home.
 Suddenly all the training courses, years of writing for corporate clients, literary workshops and university units came into being.
 I became the writer I always intended.”

 Mel spends her time living in the Philippines with Jerry and hanging out with the women and children of Jerry’s home purok (district): a fishing community deeply affected by poverty and seasonal typhoons.
 She provides free creative activities, art and craft supplies, music lessons and school tuition as time and resources permit.
+She has a vision of running a dedicated creative learning centre for the kids.

 Back home in Australia you can find her busking the streets with her guitar, performing poetry and songs in a hotel or at small gatherings; or you might just find her wandering the broad Australian landscape gathering images, video and stories for her next book or scribbling out a poem.